zenkavi/ADDM.jl/docs/src/tutorials/01_getting_started.md

 We begin with loading the packages we'll use in this tutorial.

 ```@repl 1
-using ADDM
-using CSV
+using ADDM, CSV, DataFrames, DataFramesMeta
-using DataFrames
+using Plots, StatsPlots
 ```

 !!! note

-    Note that the `CSV` and `DataFrames` modules must be loaded beforehand.
-These are dependencies for the ADDM module *but* the precompiled module gives access to these dependencies only in the scope of ADDM.
+    Note that the `CSV` and `DataFrames` modules must be loaded in addition to `ADDM`.
+These are dependencies for the `ADDM` module *but* the precompiled module gives access to these dependencies only in the scope of `ADDM`.
 In other words, `ADDM.load_data_from_csv` that requires both of these packages would still work but directly calling functions from these packages would not without importing these modules to the current scope.

 ## Parameter recovery on simulated data

 ### Define model

-The first component of the toolbox is a model container.
+The first component of the toolbox is a parameter container for the model class.
 This is a key-value pair mapping of parameter names to parameter values.
 It is a specific kind of dictionary of class `ADDM.aDDM`.
 We can create a model container using the `ADDM.define_model` function.

 ```@repl 1
 MyModel = ADDM.define_model(d = 0.007, σ = 0.03, θ = .6, barrier = 1,